JamesRandall/Simple-Paging-Grid/README.md

 Finally - thanks to the authors of jQuery, Handlebars and Twitter Bootstrap all of which are invaluable libraries.

-## Upcoming Breaking Changes in 0.6

-As the grid has got more complex (it's no longer quite so "simple") the initial data binding approach is starting to cause friction in the code.
-My intention is to replace this with a more flexible callback approach in 0.6 and remove the existing methods.

-I intend this to be the only change in 0.6 so that people can continue to use 0.5.

 ## Demos

 1. Basic grid